ninjaframework/ninja/README.md

 - sessionexpiry => prolong session when hit server or only when valid for 2 weeks in total (google way)...
 - init methds should become assisted injects...
 - implement session that cannot be read by javascript (servlet 3.0 etc pp)
+- archetype for simple project generation out of the box
+- Make sure Ninja (and the produced war) runs on tomcat, jetty app engine...
+- working security subsystem (client side session crypto key'ed)